diodechain/diode-docs/content/docs/FAQ/diode-websockets.md

 ---
 _schema: default
-title: How Is Diode Using Websockets?
+title: How is Diode using websockets?
-nav_title: How Is Diode Using Websockets?
+nav_title: How is Diode using websockets?
 nav_section: FAQ
 weight: 20016
 draft: false